-Guest Posting: Posting content written by you on external blogs to gain exposure for your site by appearing in front of other sites audiences by writing for them.
+Guest Posting: Posting content written by you on external blogs to gain exposure for your site by appearing in front of other sites’ audiences by writing for them.
 Guide: How to Choose a Website for Guest Posting: 9 Metrics to Check

 Heading Tag: Tags used any of a webpages headings from H1 to H5.

-Hyperlink – This is a highlighted word or picture in a doc/web page which you’re able to click on to get to another place in either the same or a different doc/web page.
+Hyperlink – This is a highlighted word or picture in a doc/web page that you’re able to click on to get to another place in either the same or a different doc/web page.

 Impression: A page impression is generated each time a page on a site is viewed.

-Index: A search engines database that contains a compilation of all information gathered when crawling websites.
+Index: A search engine database that contains a compilation of all information gathered when crawling websites.

 Keyword: The search terms users insert in search engines to find what they’re looking for.